brookisme/gitnb/README.md

 1. initialize nb_git
 2. list existing notebooks
 3. add the notebooks we want to track
-  - we can
-  - a python versions of the notebooks are created
-  - the python verisons are added to our git repo

 ```bash
 test|master $ nb_git init